Maheswari-87/goWithTDD/hello/notes.md

 # TDD in Go
-Test Driven Development (TDD) is a skill that needs practice to develop but by being able to break problems down into smaller components that you can test, you will have a much easier time writing software.
+Test-Driven development (TDD) is a process of developing and running automated test before actual development of the application.
+It is a skill that needs practice to develop but by being able to break problems down into smaller components that you can test, you will have a much easier time writing software.

 ## Writing a test is just like writing a function, we have to follow some rules to write a test:
 1. It needs to be in a file with a name like xxx_test.go